MatiasRamosNOK/OMDB/README.md

-PD: I've been creating a full refresh UI for this proyect, you could check it here : https://omdb-new.herokuapp.com/ Login and Register features are not working.
+PD: I've been creating a full refresh UI for this proyect, you could check it here : https://omdb-new.herokuapp.com/ Login and Register are not working.
 The migration will be completed in a few weeks with all the remaining features.